Esther 4 – Esther’s Decision

 ii.
 “You have been wishing for another position where you could do something for Jesus: do not wish anything of the kind, but serve him where you are.”
 (Spurgeon)

 iii.
 “I believe that in dark times God is making lamps with which to remove the gloom.
 Martin Luther is sitting by his father’s hearth in the forest when the Pope is selling his wicked indulgences: he will come out soon, and stop the crowing of the cock of the Romish Christ-denying Peter.
 John Calvin is quietly studying when false doctrine is most rife, and he will be heard of at Geneva.
 A young man is here this morning – I do not know whereabouts he is, but I pray the Lord to make this to be an ordination sermon to him, starting him on his life-work.
-I feel as if I were Samuel at Bethlehem, seedlings for David, to anoint him with a horn of oil in the name of the Lord.”
+I feel as if I were Samuel at Bethlehem, seeking for David, to anoint him with a horn of oil in the name of the Lord.”
 (Spurgeon)

 3. (15-17) Esther’s decision.